 What is the CAP?

-The CAP (Common Application Program, or Common Application Process) is a program started by the Workgroup for Coordination of Medical Physics Residency Programs (WGCMPR) to do three things.
+The CAP (Common Application Program, or Common Application Process) is a program started by the AAPM Workgroup for Coordination of Medical Physics Residency Programs (WGCMPR) to do the following.

 - Make it easier for applicants to apply for residency programs.